Fannon/mobo/examples/init/form/SCHEMA.md

         "smw_property": {
             "type": "boolean",
             "default": true,
-            "description": "Declares if this field should be saved as a SMW property, through #set or #subobject" },
+            "description": "If set to false, the property will not be saved as a SMW property, through #set or #subobject" },
         "smw_form": {
             "type": "object",